 Through shared readings and small group discussions, we hope to uncover biases and begin to reflect on and reduce conflicts toward and between diverse people.
 Readings will be chosen with the intent of supporting The Citadel's mission to educate principled leaders by offering insights about the many ways that diverse populations contribute to the success of our democratic society

-The Diversity Reading Program will be managed by librarian members and involved NCBI members.
+The Diversity Reading Program will be managed by librarian and others.
 Individual members will be responsible for obtaining their own copies of the selected reading.
 Possible options to access titles include: the library, Barnes & Noble, Amazon, etc.

 We propose that one book per semester will be chosen for discussion.
-Four meetings will be scheduled for small discussion groups and large group meetings throughout the semester.
+Meetings will be scheduled for small discussions

 Participants will be encouraged to discuss topics on their own and/or use recommended discussion questions (provided by program managers) to guide their inquiry.

-A Diversity Library Guide will be created and hosted on the library website.
-It will include book lists and resources for furthering knowledge and discussion.
+A Diversity Reading Program Guide hosted on the library website includes book lists and resources for furthering knowledge and discussion.

 All campus employees and students, particularly Veteran and CGS students will be encouraged to participate in the reading program.